saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/quiz/quiz_questions.md

 > 4

 5. Which languages among the following would use interpreter for running the code?
-(Multiple choice)
+(Single Choice)

     1. Python, Perl
     2. C, C++
-    3. Java
+    3. Java, Python
-    4. Scala
+    4. C#, Python

-> 1,4
+> 1

 6. Can you write the symbol with which the python interactive mode prompts the user? what is the English name of that symbol? (short answer)